run-llama/llama_index/docs/module_guides/querying/node_postprocessors/node_postprocessors.md

 ## JinaRerank

-Uses the "Cohere ReRank" functionality to re-order nodes, and returns the top N nodes.
+Uses the "Jina ReRank" functionality to re-order nodes, and returns the top N nodes.

 ```python
 from llama_index.postprocessor.jinaai_rerank import JinaRerank